AARP Membership 2026: $11/Year Holiday Deal — What the Discount Actually Covers

 Two adults in the same home pay $55 total for five years of dual membership.
 That’s $5.50 per person per year — about 46 cents a month each.
 One discounted hotel night at 10% off a $200 room covers a decade of membership for both people combined.

-Ava Morgan — Editor-in-Chief “We’ve been tracking AARP’s promotional patterns for three years.
-The Memorial Day and holiday sales consistently bring the 5-year price to $55 — but the window closes fast.
-If you’re 50+ and already planning a rental car or hotel stay this summer, joining before June 4 pays for itself in the first booking.”
+“We’ve been tracking AARP’s promotional patterns for three years.
+Major holiday sales — Memorial Day, July 4th, Labor Day, and Black Friday — consistently bring the 5-year price down to $55, but the windows close fast.
+If you’re 50+ and already planning a rental car or hotel stay, joining during a promo window pays for itself in the first booking.”

 The flip side: if neither adult in the household travels, rents cars, or eats at chain restaurants frequently, the benefit math gets thin.
 AARP’s partner network is broad, but most high-value discounts cluster in travel and dining.